 - I have heard some people say they could make marshmallows with a mid strength mixer (eg, the Kitchen Aid Artisan); I personally would only be willing to try in a professional grade/heavy duty mixer unless I knew I had the cash to replace the mixer!
 DO NOT USE A HAND HELD MIXER!!!

-- Place the gelatin in the bottom of the mixer bowl.
-Prepare the water measurements and set aside the larger water (1/3 cup + 3 T) beside it.
+Place the gelatin in the bottom of the mixer bowl.
+Prepare the water measurements and set aside the larger water amount (1/3 cup + 3 T) beside it.

-- Find a heavy bottomed, preferably copper or stainless steel, 2-3 quart saucepan and place inside it the 9 tablespoons of water, light corn syrup, sugar and salt.
+Find a heavy bottomed, preferably copper or stainless steel, 2-3 quart saucepan and put the 9 tablespoons of water, light corn syrup, sugar and salt inside of it.
 Attach a candy thermometer to the side of the pan–do not let the actual thermometer touch the bottom of the pot.
 Place the pot on low heat and cover it.

 - During this time the mixture will becomes more opaque and whiter.
 It will also become much, much thicker.
 I check the back of my mixer every so often during the 8 minute beating–if it should ever get dangerously hot, well, I guess either quit or cross your fingers.
 (I have been making marshmallows for 10 years now and never yet had it blow my motor out, but it still manages to make me nervous!)